WFoster1994/MyWorryTime/README.md

 # MyWorryTime
-CO666 Adv Mobile Application  - Application for coursework
+CO666 Adv Mobile Systems  - Application for coursework

 This project is a Cognitive Behavioural Therapy application surrounding the practice of Worry Time.
 It is the coursework submission for CO666 - Advanced Mobile Development at Bucks New University, CW1.